Breadcrumb

 2. Employers

-3. Questions and Answers for Respondents on EEOC's New Position Statement Procedures
+3. Questions and Answers for Respondents on EEOC's Position Statement Procedures

-Questions and Answers for Respondents on EEOC's New Position Statement Procedures
+Questions and Answers for Respondents on EEOC's Position Statement Procedures

-EEOC has implemented nationwide procedures that provide for the release of Respondent position statements and non-confidential attachments to a Charging Party or her representative upon request during the investigation of her charge of discrimination.
+The EEOC has implemented nationwide procedures that provide for the release of Respondent position statements and non-confidential attachments to a Charging Party or Charging Party’s representative upon request during the investigation of the charge of discrimination.

 Summary of Position Statement Procedures

-During the investigation of a charge, EEOC may request that the Respondent employer submit a position statement and documents supporting its position.
-EEOC's resource guide for Respondents, "Effective Position Statements," advises Respondents to focus their position statements on the facts relevant to the charge of discrimination and to identify the specific documents and evidence supporting its position.
-A position statement focused on the allegations of the charge helps EEOC accelerate the investigation and tailor its requests for additional information.
+During the investigation of a charge, the EEOC may request that the Respondent submit a position statement and documents supporting its position.
+EEOC’s resource guide for Respondents, “Effective Position Staements,” advises Respondents to focus their position statements on the facts relevant to the charge of discrimination, identify the specific documents and evidence supporting its position, and raise any defenses that the Respondent believes are applicable.
+A position statement focused on the allegations of the charge and any defenses helps the EEOC accelerate the investigation and tailor its requests for additional information.

 A Respondent generally has 30 days to gather the information requested and to submit its position statement and attachments to the EEOC.
 If the Respondent relies on confidential information in its position statement, it should provide such information in separately labeled attachments.
-With EEOC's new Digital Charge System, Respondents can upload their position statement and attachments into the digital charge file rather than faxing or mailing the documents.
+With the EEOC’s Digital Charge System, Respondents can upload their position statement and attachments into the Respondent Portal rather than faxing or mailing the documents.

-After EEOC reviews the Respondent's position statement and attachments on a specific charge, EEOC staff may redact confidential information as necessary prior to releasing the information to a Charging Party or her representative.
+After the EEOC reviews the Respondent's position statement and attachments on a specific charge, the EEOC staff may redact confidential information as necessary prior to releasing the information to a Charging Party or Charging Party’s representative.

 Questions and Answers for Respondents

-1. What do Respondents need to do to comply with these new procedures?
+1. What do Respondents need to do to comply with these procedures?

-It is in the Respondent's interest to provide an effective position statement that focuses on the facts.
+It is in the Respondent's interest to provide an effective position statement that focuses on the Charging Party’s allegations and any factual or legal defenses that the Respondent believes are applicable.
 An effective position statement is clear, concise, complete and responsive.
 It should clearly explain the Respondent's version of the facts and identify the specific documents and evidence supporting its position.
-A position statement that addresses all the allegations in the charge and provides relevant evidence to support the Respondent's position can help EEOC accelerate the investigation and tailor its requests for additional information.
+The EEOC encourages the Respondent to raise in its position statement any factual or legal defenses that it believes are applicable and will carefully evaluate all asserted defenses.
+A position statement that addresses all the allegations in the charge, provides relevant evidence to support the Respondent's position, and asserts any defenses that the Respondent believes are applicable can help EEOC accelerate the investigation and tailor its requests for additional information.

 Respondent should segregate the following information into separate attachments and designate them as follows: